 of bevels onto different web pages, and clearly numbering each

-of the clusters you like, and forward this information to me.
-I will
+for the clusters you like, please email this information to

 for each of the selections chosen.
-If that quote is agreeable to
+If that quote was agreeable to

 you have selected

-and incorporating whatever other relevant information you have
+and incorporating whatever other relevant information we had

 drawings and email

-you the URL so you can review and comment on those designs.
-An
+you the URL so you could review and comment on those designs.
+This

 example of a set of beveled designs I did for a client can be seen here.

-Bevel Border Designs - combine with geometric shapes to make ornate borders
+Border Designs - combine with geometric shapes to make ornate

-Miscellaneous Bevel Shapes - beveled leaves, flowers, animals, religious icons, etc.
+Bevel Shapes - beveled leaves, flowers, animals, religious

 Once you have a list compiled, you can email me here